WWF Volunteer Programme - what's it all about?

 What is wanted in return

-The volunteer programme is designed to have an impact far beyond the individual young people who are directly involved.
+The volunteer/internship programme is designed to have an impact far beyond the individual young people who are directly involved.

 If selected, you will be asked to create compelling stories, pictures and possibly videos and other digital communications about your experiences.